 Use the right olive oil – a high quality extra virgin olive oil will work best when making tomato confit.
 As the olive oil can be repurposed, it’s important a high quality one is used.

-Storing tomato confit
+Storing the confit

-How do I store tomato confit?
+How do I store this confit?

 I store tomato confit in a sterilised air tight jar in the fridge with the tomatoes fully submerged in the olive oil.
 Make sure you don’t discard any of the oil as it can also be repurposed and used for cooking.